Anti-EU party poised to win first British parliament seat

 "It's in the bag," predicted UKIP supporter Annie-Therese Murray, walking through Clacton with a sandwich board urging people to vote for her party.

-"This success will be repeated elsewhere," she said, saying she had traveled from Scotland to help out with campaigning.
+"This success will be repeated elsewhere," she said, saying she had travelled from Scotland to help out with campaigning.

 UKIP's candidate in Clacton, Douglas Carswell, an arch Eurosceptic, defected from Cameron's Conservatives in August, triggering Thursday's vote.
 He said at the time that he had switched allegiance because he doubted the prime minister's determination to reform the EU.